How To Get Rid of Fleas on Cats · Kinship

 Fleas sound like villains of a horror movie, and that’s honestly not that far off.

-When it comes to treatment, there are tons of effective options and most work very quickly.
-If you discover a flea infestation on any one of your pets, you must treat the whole house; this includes treating all the pets in the home and doing a thorough cleaning of the environment to make sure to remove fleas from the floors and furniture, too.
-Lastly, fleas can carry other pesky parasites with them, so it is important to contact your vet if your pets have fleas and ensure they are treated for any other infections too.
-The good news is that most cats recover very quickly from a flea infestation and will be feeling great in no time with the right treatment.
+If you discover a flea infestation on any of your pets, you must treat the whole house.
+This includes treating all the pets in the home and thoroughly cleaning the environment to remove the fleas from the floors and furniture, too.
+Plus, fleas can also carry other pesky parasites with them, so it is important to contact your vet if your cat has fleas to ensure they are treated for any other infections, too.

 How do cats get fleas?